microsoft/MixedRealityToolkit-Unity/Documentation/MixedRealityConfigurationGuide.md

 One of the more advanced areas of the Mixed Reality Toolkit is its [service locator pattern](https://en.wikipedia.org/wiki/Service_locator_pattern) implementation which allows the registering of any "Service" with the framework.
 This allows the framework to be both extended with new features / systems easily but also allows for projects to take advantage of these capabilities to register their own runtime components.

-> You can read more about the underlying framework and it's implementation in [Stephen Hodgson's article on the Mixed Reality Framework](https://medium.com/@stephen_hodgson/the-mixed-reality-framework-6fdb5c11feb2)
+> You can read more about the underlying framework and its implementation in [Stephen Hodgson's article on the Mixed Reality Framework](https://medium.com/@stephen_hodgson/the-mixed-reality-framework-6fdb5c11feb2)

 Any registered service still gets the full advantage of all of the Unity events, without the overhead and cost of implementing a MonoBehaviour or clunky singleton patterns.
 This allows for pure C# components with no scene overhead for running both foreground and background processes, e.g. spawning systems, runtime gamelogic, or practically anything else.